COVID leads to erosion of fundamental rights and freedom | DW | 05.05.2021

 "But in response to this, the governments in many countries didn't fight the causes of the protests, but the protesters," Pruin said.

-Germany counts as open because civil society organizations because they suffer no restrictions, and information is easily accessible.
-Only 42 of the 196 examined countries are considered to be open.
+Germany counts as open because civil society organizations suffer no restrictions, and information is easily accessible.
+Only 42 of the 196 examined countries are considered open.
 And that does not include all 27 EU member countries.

-According to the report, the pandemic was simultaneously a catalyst and a magnifying glass.
+According to the report, the pandemic served simultaneously as a catalyst and a magnifying glass.

 For example, 100,000 people were arrested in the Philippinesfor allegedly not adhering to corona rules, 17,000 were arbitrarily detained in quarantine centers in El Salvador, including a human rights activist who was held in detention for three weeks before even being tested for COVID-19.